-Readers write to us often, asking opinions on the DL.
+Readers write to us often at the EG mailbag, asking opinions on the DL.
 We like to share those opinions with the many.
 So here’s the recent batch.

 I know you’ve been paid by FIN to help market the stock but curious what your objective thoughts are regarding the failed deal with Kushtown.
 I own 350,000 shares at a price that is still in the money (was a shareholder in FIN from way back) and frankly, still want to believe that these guys can make something happen.

 You think they will get something done?
 Same space?
 Before the next PP comes free trading?
 Whole lot more overhang in the stock now with the additional shares from the two PP and warrants.

 I’ve had a lot of feedback about FIN in the days since their deal fell through, and what it comes down to, realistically, is this: They were right to pull the plug.
 It wasn’t a case of putting out bullshit news – they have legitimately gone to Kushtown and started the process of takeover, then realized it just wasn’t the deal promised.
 You have to ask yourself, what’s best for the company?
 That you take it in the ass for a few weeks by walking away from a deal gone bad, and quickly regroup?
 Or that you persist with the deal and end up stuck with a bad company that, eventually, is going to be dragged under?